 Simply put, kraft paperboard (or chipboard) is a type of paperboard made from 100% post-consumer recycled material or reclaimed paper stock.

 Kraft folding cartons are a great packaging solution for any product.
-All folding carton styles we create at YBS can be made out of kraft paperboard too, not only white paperboard.
+All folding carton styles we create at YBS can be used for kraft boxes.

 A cutting die is a metal tool that cuts out the box shape from the paper it’s printed on, similar to a cookie cutter.